FlexScheduler/FlexScheduler/README.md

 # Flex Scheduler

-This application aims to help students create better.
+This application aims to help students create better and more flexible schedules.
 An administrator can upload the course catalog to be used by the application.

 ## Getting Started